Ginni Rometty, chairman, president and CEO of IBM

 Medical Image Analytics

 The software automates the process of bacteria detection, making it more efficient.
-On the basis of provided and processed datasets, the program recognizes specific stamps of bacteria and differentiate them in three different classes.
+Based on provided and processed datasets, the program recognizes specific stamps of bacteria and differentiates them in three different classes.
 As a result, MicroTechnix enhances the speed and efficiency of bacteria identification processes, avoiding human errors as the software is fully automated and does not need supervision.

-Quantified Health is a relatively new concept, which refers to the processing and analysing of data directly from consumer wearable devices.
-With the ever-increasing ownership of wearables, apps and sensors that track heartbeat, temperature, sleep and step patterns, water consumption or mood states, people are continuously creating a large set of health data.
+Quantified Health is a relatively new concept, which refers to the processing and analyzing of data directly from consumer wearable devices.
+With the ever-increasing ownership of wearables, apps, and sensors that track heartbeat, temperature, sleep and step patterns, water consumption, or mood states, people are continuously creating a large set of health data.
 Cutting-edge technologies based on Data Science techniques and methods can help to analyze provided data in real time, detecting any deviations from the prescribed norms and reporting them to the users and their attending physicians.

 There is always a risk of complications after any surgery or complex treatment.
 Once the patient leaves the hospital and is no longer under constant medical supervision, it becomes difficult to detect any anomalies or deviations in his/her condition in case they occur.